Back to Business! Launch Your New Business With 10% Off — Start Now

 content image

-We could have titled this article ‘How to find the best business account’ but that would have been misleading.
-There is no such thing as the ‘best’ account when it comes to business accounts.
+We could have titled this article “How to Find the Best Business Account,” but that would have been misleading.
+The truth is, there’s no such thing as a one-size-fits-all “best” when it comes to business accounts

-It’s more about finding the account that fits your payment needs like a glove.
-And that will differ for every business.
+It’s more about finding the account that fits your payment needs like a glove, and that will be different for every business.
 The best place to start is to determine what you need from a business account.

-To help you on your journey, we have pulled together some key questions and details to keep in mind.
-As a payment provider, we know a thing or two about the payments world.
-Some things in this article are obvious, others are less well-known.
+As a payment service provider, we know a thing or two about business accounts and the payment world.
+To help you in your journey, we have pulled together some key questions and details to keep in mind when choosing a business account.
+Some points in this article may be obvious, while others are less well-known but useful.
 With our insider take, you will be up to speed and ready to find the business account that fits your needs.

 Some industries are considered too high risk by banks and fintechs because of the potential for criminal or fraudulent activity in that industry.
 The usual suspects are casinos, adult entertainment, cannabinoids, precious metals, and cryptocurrencies.
 Others might surprise you, like the pharmaceutical industry, for example.
 This is because of the volume of fake drugs circulating the world.
 Whether an industry makes it onto a bank or fintech’s prohibited list comes down to the risk appetite of the bank or fintech.
 The more risk they are willing to take on, the more industries they will be willing to do business with.

-A traditional bank, like Citibank Hong Kong, will typically charge an account opening fee.
-This fee covers the cost of making sure a business is eligible for an account, and setting the account up on the provider’s platform.
+Traditional banks will typically charge an account opening fee.
+This fee covers the cost of making sure a business is eligible for an account, sometimes known as a company search fee, and setting the account up on the bank’s platform.
 Fintechs like Statrys, on the other hand, do not charge an account opening fee.
 Why?
 Because they have fewer expenses to cover than a bank.
-Be sure to check the fine print of a business account offering to see if an account opening fee is charged.
+Be sure to check the fee structure of any business account to confirm whether an opening fee applies.

 Most banks and fintechs charge a monthly fee to maintain a business account.
-How much this fee depends on the country and the provider.
-For example, Statrys is headquartered in Hong Kong and its monthly fee is HKD88.
-In contrast, Standard Chartered Hong Kong charges a fee of HKD200 per month.
-Over in the UK, Monzo offers its Business Pro Account for GBP5 per month.
+How much is this fee depends on each provider, the account plan, promotional offers, and the country of service.
 These monthly fees should be weighed against other fees and charges.
 If the bank or fintech is a fan of transparency, pricing information should be easy to find.

 Some banks and fintechs will set limits on the amount you can transact at any one time.
 Other providers, like Statrys, do not set a limit.
 If your business deals in large transactions regularly, you might be better off choosing a no-limit provider.

 Some banks or fintechs might also set limits on the amount you can transact within a certain period, typically a month.
-This is a cash management tool used to ensure they have enough funds in their accounts.
-Be sure to check the bank or fintech’s fine print for any kind of transaction limit that could pose a headache for your business.
+While this helps them manage liquidity, these transaction limits could impact businesses with high transaction volumes.
+Be sure to check the terms and conditions for any kind of limits that could be a headache for your business.

-• Local payments.
-This is when you make or receive a payment using a local payment system.
-Examples include the FPS in the UK, SEPA in the EU zone, and ACH in the US.
+• Local Payments: This is when you make or receive a payment using a local payment system.
+Examples include the FPS in the UK, SEPA in the EEA, and ACH in the US.

 How are some fintechs sneaky?
 With marketing and fine print.
 The fintech will promote a service at a certain price, but somewhere in the fine print, it will say the price will only be met under certain conditions.